 The American Language & Culture (ALC) Program in Silicon Valley combines academic English classes with activities aimed at exploring contemporary American culture.
 The English classes, offered by the Stanford Language Center’s English for Foreign Students (EFS) department, are designed to improve students’ oral communication in English and guide students in analyzing sociocultural issues, especially current social issues in the San Francisco and Silicon Valley area.

-For over 40 years the ALC program has been bringing East Asian students together to improve their English skills, experience the American lifestyle, and build long-lasting international friendships.
+Extracurricular activities, including visiting local organizations and Silicon Valley companies, add a rich experiential element to the students’ learning.
+For over 40 years, the ALC program has brought East Asian students together to improve their English skills, experience the American university lifestyle, and build life-long international friendships.

 How to learn more!